gkobetic/GregorsArduLibs/README.md

 - getValueInteger(); -> get VALUE in number
 - getValueDouble(); -> get VALUE in number with decimals

+ For more details see code examples in Arduino IDE.

 ### 2. Non stopable delay (MyDelay)
 Library for delays (time intervals) that do not stop the main loop from executing.